Multi-Purpose Tactical Ammo: MPT Bullets Explained

-The multi-purpose tactical bullet is almost always associated with America's Rifle: the AR-15.
-If you own one if these guns, it’s probably one of your most fired weapons and for good reason.
-It’s fun to shoot.
-Unloading a magazine at your empty cans and bottles in the backyard or trying to beat last trips' grouping at the shooting range is a spectacular feeling when using one of these guns.
+The multi-purpose tactical bullet (MPT) is almost always associated with America's Rifle: the AR-15.
+If you own one of these guns, it’s probably one of your most fired weapons and for good reason – it’s fun to shoot.
+Unloading a magazine at empty cans and bottles in the backyard or trying to beat your last score at the shooting range is a spectacular feeling when using one of these guns.

-The MPT or multi-purpose tactical bullet does just what the name implies.
-It’s use is very broad and can be a “go to” ammo for just about anything from plinking to hunting to stopping a horde of zombies should that unfortunate situation arise.
+The MPT does just what the name implies.
+Its use is very broad and can be a “go to” ammo for just about anything, from plinking to hunting to stopping a horde of zombies.

 MPT Bullet Features